rust-lang/rust-wiki-backup/Doc-lowlevel-details.md

 Dispatch
 ========

-Type-parameterized functions are specialized for each set of type parameters used with it in a crate.
+Type-parameterized functions are specialized for each set of type parameters used to instantiate them in a crate.
 The method calls are resolved statically at compile-time.
 Example:

 ```rust
 fn foo<T: ToStr>(x: &T) -> ~str { x.to_str() }